 Many people got on-site interviews.
 Some of them did programming beforehand, some did it on site.
 It seems the interview process varies case by case.

-I applied through college or university and the process took 3 weeks – interviewed at Epic Systems Corporation in June 2011.
+I applied through college or university.
+The process took 3 weeks – interviewed at Epic Systems Corporation (Madison, WI) in June 2011.

 2. Phone Interview.
 General questions.
 Was surprised when I was asked GRE and TOEFL details.
 Rest all based on my resume.